At which campus can I study this program?

 Advising Notes:

-Within the 30 credits of required General Education Domain courses, students must take 6 credits of Integrative Studies courses (Inter-domain or Linked courses).
+- Within the 30 credits of required General Education Domain courses, students must take 6 credits of Integrative Studies courses.
 If you need additional clarification, consult with your academic adviser.

-Life Span Human Services Option: Human Development and Family Studies, B.S. at University Park Campus and World Campus
+Human Development and Family Science Option: Human Development and Family Studies, B.S. at University Park Campus, Commonwealth Campuses, World Campus

 The course series listed below provides only one of the many possible ways to move through this curriculum.
 The University may make changes in policies, procedures, educational offerings, and requirements at any time.
 This plan should be used in conjunction with your degree audit (accessible in LionPATH as either an Academic Requirements or What If report).
 Please consult with a Penn State academic adviser on a regular basis to develop and refine an academic plan that is appropriate for you.